Skip to content

 Basic Functions

-The VJSP framework comes with a complete set of enterprise-level basic functional modules, covering core capabilities such as user management, organizational structure, permission control, data dictionary, and system logs.
-When developers build applications based on this framework, they do not need to redevelop general functions but can focus on the design and implementation of their own business logic and data models, significantly improving development efficiency and system consistency.
+The VJSP framework comes with a comprehensive set of enterprise-grade basic function modules, covering core capabilities such as user management, organizational structure, access control, data dictionaries, and system logs.
+When developers build applications based on this framework, they do not need to redevelop common functions, but can focus on designing and implementing their own business logic and data models, significantly improving development efficiency and system consistency.

-All basic functions undergo unified permission control, support multi-language and theme customization, and seamlessly integrate with advanced modules like workflow and form engines, providing solid support for complex enterprise application scenarios.
+All basic functions are subject to unified permission control, support multilingual and theme customization, and seamlessly integrate with advanced modules like workflow and form engines, providing solid support for complex enterprise application scenarios.

 1. User Management